 In principle, if individuals hold Covered Bonds as a business asset, the income should be taxed in the same way as other business income.
-The tax depends on the choice of and certain conditions being met by the individual, should apply.
+This will either be tax at the 19 per cent. rate or the 17 per cent. to 32 per cent. progressive tax rate, depending on the individual's choice and certain conditions being met.